jmorse/numbness/README.md

 The schedule is made in a series of rounds; i.e., we have a small set of matches in which each team participates once, and the whole schedule is made up of a number of rounds.
-The idea originally came from Rob, he's probably written it down somewhere.
+The idea originally came from [the MatchMaker scheduler](http://www.idleloop.com/matchmaker/).

 The current list of constraints placed on the schedule:
  * Number of rounds